jamesturk/scrapeghost/docs/openai.md

 ## Costs

-The OpenAI APIs are considerably expensive.
+The OpenAI API is considerably expensive.
 The cost of a call varies based on the model used and the size of the input.

 The cost estimates provided by this library are based on the [OpenAI pricing page](https://platform.openai.com/pricing) and not guaranteed to be accurate.